hurmris/nominal-loss-aversion/README.md

 ## License

-This repository contains replication code only.
+This project is distributed under [MIT Licence](https://github.com/hurmris/nominal-loss-aversion/blob/main/LICENSE).
 The underlying data are confidential and subject to Statistics Finland's access and use restrictions.